Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Discussion

-From exploring the orbital parameter space of this merger, we recognise there are numerous ways to match the features of Haro 11 and, thus, many possible formation scenarios.
+To summarise, from exploring the orbital parameter space of this merger, we recognise there are numerous ways to match the features of Haro 11 and, thus, many formation scenarios are possible.
 However, to find a set of parameters that produce several key aspects of the galaxy is not trivial.
 This is the first time Haro 11 has ever been simulated with hydrodynamical simulations, and that our simulations match several observed Haro 11 features is thus highly encouraging.
 Furthermore, it validates the hypothesis that Haro 11 is produced through a merger, and offers a specific possible merger setup.
 Future work, applying more precise constraints and comparing other aspects of the galaxy, would be helpful to reduce the available parameter space.
+In particular, in Ejdetjärn et al. (in prep.) we will present results on the LyC and Ly${\rm \alpha}$ properties of this setup to directly compare with observations.